Story Behind the Technique

 Through mastering the connection to the note/groove and one’s trills, all slurs can be smoother and with a fuller, more open tone.
 Through keeping the air column full and resting on the bottom of all notes and using the jaw/chin to connect to the bottom of each groove, one’s playing becomes much more solid, predictable, and dependable.
 One can now connect directly to the horn and can accomplish much more than floating around in the middle of the note.
 With extreme dynamics, ppp – fff – ppp, the intonation can be the same because one is resting down on the bottom of the groove.
 The tone can open up/blossom in loud passages since one is resting on the groove instead of pinching and forcing.

 I trace all my advanced horn embouchure techniques back to the “5 Must Have Techniques” that I describe in Video 1.
-Please see the Order Page for more information on the videos and their contents.
+Please see the Order Page for more information on the videos and the McAfee Method horn book.
 I hope you will find instant, positive and predicable results through applying these techniques so you can express your unique musical message to your audience.

 I give credit to Dale Clevenger for his artistry and technical concepts that originally provoked my discoveries.
 I am still trying to master the concepts he set before me back in college.
 I am grateful to Dr. James H. Winter for his personal presence, rich tone quality and sense of being apart of an important lineage of horn players.